 The standard tax rate for corporate taxation is 10%.
-Utilities companies and those who abuse a dominant position are taxed at a higher rate of 20%.
+Utility companies and those who abuse a dominant position are taxed at a higher rate of 20%.
 No surtax applies and no alternative minimum tax.

-There is no withholding tax on dividends, royalties and interest no capital gains tax in Gibraltar.
+There is no withholding tax on dividends, royalties, and interest no capital gains tax in Gibraltar.
 There are no payroll taxes, no transfer tax and no real property taxes.